MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 {: title="Insert Header Field -- Indexed Name"}

 Otherwise, the header field name is represented as a string literal (see Section 5.2 of [RFC7541]).
-A value 0 is used in place of the 8-bit index, followed by the header field name.
+A value 0 is used in place of the table reference, followed by the header field name.

 ~~~~~~~~~~
      0   1   2   3   4   5   6   7